ajmorton/advent_of_code/2024-pypy/Thoughts.md

 35 seconds.
 Slow

 edit: Very much coded toward the specific problem input.
 I'm not sure it'll pass on all inputs, and certainly not for an arbitrary swapping of inputs.

+# Day 25 - Code Chronicle
+Nice quick one to end the year.
+First time I've used asserts to take some reasonable shortcuts.
+This year went *fast*.
+I guess it's time to get total runtime under 1 second.
+Looking at the runtimes that's really just fixing up day 16 at this point.
+Then onto OCaml(?)